About Chiang Mai

 • If you’d prefer to stay in an apartment or private villa we recommend you visit our online partner, booking.com.

-• Chiang Mai International Airport is just 10minutes drive from the centre of town, and a 70 minute flight from Bangkok.
-But many airlines fly here direct, or at least with a Bangkok stopover.
+• Chiang Mai International Airport is just 10 minutes' drive from the center of town.
 You can also arrive by train from Bangkok or by bus.

 • If you’re thinking about hiring a car we recommend checking what our online partners, Rentalcars have to offer.